10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Preparation should take up the bulk of your time before you even start with fundraising activities and outreach.

-• Create a document/folder where everything related to Giving Tuesday will live.
+• Create a document/folder where all of your Giving Tuesday ideas live.
 Everyone involved should have easy access to it.

 • Carefully craft your fundraising appeal – clearly communicate what you’re trying to accomplish this Giving Tuesday and why it matters.